rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ## Prerequisites to use this repository

 - Docker must be installed
+- Ruby runtime

+## Quick getting started

-## Set up environment
+Set up the environment by running the following 4 commands:

-The next sections will walk thru all the steps with detailed description of the process.
-If you want to jump straight to action, instead invoke the following commands:
 1. `make start-uaa` to get UAA server running
 2. `docker logs uaa -f` and wait until you see it `> :cargoRunLocal`.
 It takes time to start.
 3. `make setup-users-and-clients` to install uaac client; connect to UAA server and set ups users, group, clients and permissions
 4. `make start-rabbitmq` to start RabbitMQ server

-We have the environment ready.
-To use it:
+Once you have run the commands above, we have the environment ready.
+To use it, the commands below help you test different kind of use-cases:
 1. `make open username=rabbit_admin password=rabbit_admin` to open the RabbitMQ Management UI as an administrator user
 2. `make open username=rabbit_monitor password=rabbit_monitor` to open the RabbitMQ Management UI as a monitoring user
 3. `make start-perftest-consumer` to launch a consumer application based on PerfTest that uses `consumer` oauth client and Oauth client grant flow to obtain a JWT token